nylas/nylas-mail/examples/N1-Composer-Templates/README.md

 1. Download and run N1

-2. From the menu, select `Developer > Install a Package Manually...` The dialog will default to this examples directory.
+2. From the menu, select `Developer > Install a Plugin Manually...` The dialog will default to this examples directory.
 Just choose the package to install it!